- Household Items

 United Way of Citrus County

-For Fiscal Year 2017-2018 United Way awarded a housing grant to Daystar.
-Before Daystar allocated monies from the grant to pay landlords the rent needed to stabilize the housing crisis for eligible low-income county residents, Daystar had the clients provide specific documentation that showed they met eligibility requirements, ensured they had income capable of sustaining their housing, and enlisted their assurance to implement a plan to overcome or avoid the difficulties that led to their housing or financial crisis.
-For the same time period United Way also awarded Daystar a food grant, which Daystar used to supplement purchases for our food pantry by increasing our buying power to purchase more nutritious food for our clients.
-The total received from United Way was $18,750.
+For Fiscal Years of 2017-2018 and 2018-2019 United Way awarded housing grants to Daystar.
+Before Daystar allocates monies from such grants to pay landlords, we try to determine if the rent payments will stabilize the housing crisis for the clients.
+Daystar asks the clients to provide specific documentation that show they meet eligibility requirements, such as having low income and residency in Citrus County.
+They must aiso show that they will have income that is sufficient enough to sustain their housing and agree to implement a mutually formed plan to avoid the same circumstances that led to their housing crisis.
+For the same time periods United Way also awarded Daystar food purchase grants, which increased our buying power to supplement purchases for our food pantry with more nutritious food for our clients.

 Salvation Army — Citrus County Corps